Multiqubit Rydberg Gates for Quantum Error Correction: Multiqubit-controlled gates for measurement-free QEC

 \subsection{Fault-tolerant measurement-free QEC}

 Traditional fault-tolerant quantum error correction protocols require midcircuit measurements of ancilla qubits to read out the stabilizers and, potentially, also flag qubits.
 A decoder then processes the extracted classical syndrome information to apply real-time feedback operations to the data qubits.
 Midcircuit measurements, however, are technically challenging in many hardware platforms, such as those based on neutral atoms.
 In atomic quantum computing platforms, qubits are measured by performing fluorescence imaging.
-This process takes much longer than typical gate times~\cite{saffman_2010_quantum, bluvstein2025architectural}.
-Moreover, scattered photons might accidentally excite other atoms, leading to detrimental crosstalk.
-Furthermore, fast measurements eject the atoms from their traps.
-These challenges have led to renewed interest in early proposals~\cite{boykin2010algorithms, pazsilva2010faultolerant, crow2016improved} and motivated further research in the direction of measurement-free fault-tolerant QEC~\cite{heussen2024measurementfree, perlin2023fault, veroni2024optimized, brechtelsbauer2025measurementfree} and also measurement-free universal quantum computing protocols~\cite{butt2024measurement, veroni2025universal} in recent years.
+In the latest large-scale neutral-atom quantum computing experiments, this process still takes much longer than typical gate times~\cite{bluvstein2025architectural}.
+If performed naively, fast measurements eject atoms from their traps, and scattered photons might accidentally excite other atoms.
+However, these challenges are currently being addressed by incorporating experimental developments such as cavity-assisted readout, shelving of atomic populations, and other techniques into state-of-the-art experiments~\cite{deist2022midcircuit, hu2025site, falconi2025microsecond, graham2023midcircuit, lis2023midcircuit, norcia2023midcircuit, huie2023repetitive, chiu2025continuous}.
+Nevertheless, the aforementioned difficulties have led to renewed interest in early proposals~\cite{boykin2010algorithms, pazsilva2010faultolerant, crow2016improved} and motivated further research in the direction of measurement-free fault-tolerant QEC~\cite{heussen2024measurementfree, perlin2023fault, veroni2024optimized, brechtelsbauer2025measurementfree} and also measurement-free universal quantum computing protocols~\cite{butt2024measurement, veroni2025universal} in recent years.

 All these protocols have in common that stabilizer information is mapped onto ancilla qubits and feedback operations are then applied \emph{coherently} to the data qubits.
 Entropy is removed from the system by resetting the ancilla qubits afterwards or replacing them with fresh ones.
 The coherent feedback operations implement the decoding of classical syndrome information encoded in the ancilla qubits and the resultant correction of errors.
 This procedure requires multiqubit gates.
 The protocols from Ref.~\cite{heussen2024measurementfree} that realize fault-tolerant measurement-free QEC on the seven-qubit Steane code employ $\mathrm{C}_n\mathrm{Z}$ gates with $n=2,3$, whereas the schemes in Ref.~\cite{veroni2024optimized} require only $\mathrm{C}_{2}\mathrm{Z}$ gates.
 The protocols from both of these papers have in common that a subset of qubits, on which the multiqubit gates act, is reset afterwards.
 This can be useful if the spatial arrangement of atoms is not symmetric under the exchange of any two atoms.
 We discuss this in more detail in the following subsection.